-We all get stressed and anxious at times making it hard to see a situation for what it is really is due to unhelpful, yet common thought patterns.
+We all get stressed and anxious at times making it hard to see a situation for what it is really is because of unhelpful, yet common thought patterns.
 Learning to challenge the notion that all thoughts are completely true (even if you swear that is the case in the moment) is one way of being able to calm yourself down.

-While managing anxiety long-term oftentimes takes a holistic approach addressing mind-body-spirit, being aware of some common, yet anxiety-producing thoughts can be a beneficial first step.
+While managing anxiety long-term oftentimes takes a holistic approach addressing mind-body-spirit, being aware of some common, anxiety-producing thoughts can be a good first first step.
 Check out common scenarios and thought patterns below.

-Predicting that something is always going to go wrong.
+Assuming that something is going to go wrong.

 “I’m so anxious.
 Something is going to go wrong; I just know it!
 I can feel it. ”

-Naming your worst fear in a situation as well as how you will cope in the event that it would actually happen, helps to instill confidence and quell anxiety.
-Then, incorporating mindfulness or grounding techniques that bring yourself back to the present moment helps move you from those pesky anxious thoughts of doom and gloom.
+Naming your worst fear in a situation as well as how you will cope in the event that it would actually happen, helps quell anxiety.
+Then incorporating mindfulness techniques that bring you back to the present moment move you away from those pesky anxious thoughts of doom and gloom.

-Needing to be in control of situations at all times and feeling helpless when you are not in control.
+Needing to be in control of situations at all times.

 “I can’t handle being out of control.
 I literally cannot stand this.
-I don’t know what’s going to happen and I absolutely can’t bear it.”
+I don’t know what’s going to happen.”

 Instead of staying stuck in feeling helpless, focus on how you can reduce your distress and find more practical ways to cope with anxious feelings.
 (Because let's be honest, overthinking constantly just isn't practical or helpful.)